-Tonglen Meditation is another Buddhist meditation technique that focuses on cultivating loving-kidness and compassion towards all.
+Tonglen Meditation is another Buddhist meditation technique that focuses on cultivating loving-kindness and compassion towards all.
 More specifically, Tonglen, which translates to mean ‘giving and taking’, is a practice that is deeply rooted within the Tibetan Buddhist meditation philosophy that aims to increase compassion towards others while decreasing attachments to one’s own self.
-Much of human suffering, according to Buddhist teachings, is caused by our inability to recognize the reality of non-self, which is the reason we act from the selfish ego centered ‘I’.
+Much of human suffering, according to Buddhist teachings, is caused by our inability to recognize the reality of non-self, which is the reason we act from the selfish ego-centered ‘I’.
 By practicing Tonglen Meditation, individuals can begin to act from a more life-affirming and selfless place.

 How to Practice:

 While there are particular variations of Metta Meditation that don’t require meditators to visualize others, every form of Tonglen Meditation will instruct individuals to use their imaginary powers.
 For this reason, and others, Tonglen Meditation has been described as an advanced Metta Meditation technique.
 One of the most effective ways to practice Tonglen is to visualize yourself living from the self-centered reference point of the ego next to a group of individuals who are suffering immensely.
 You may want to visualize a group of poor children who lack the basic necessities of food and water that we often take for granted.
 Once you have this picture in your head, you would want to observe your selfish self and the group of children from the perspective of an outside observer.
 As you see these two images, you would want to analytically think about the conditions of the people in your vision and reflect on how life-affirming it is to care for other beings.